 When piecing together your resume, make sure you are comfortable with every point you make.
 Check and recheck what you have written.
-Make sure that each statement is original and says something positive about you as an educator that will bring value to the school community.
+Ensure that each statement is original and says something positive about you as an educator that will bring value to the school community.

 Use action verbs when describing your previous jobs; this enthusiastic verbiage will let your prospective principal know you make positive things happened.
-In a tasteful manner, let the reader learn that you can shake things up to make extraordinary, awesome things happen in the classroom.
+Tastefully, let the reader learn that you can shake things up to make extraordinary, awesome things happen in the classroom.

 Be Honest and Prepared

 Organize your resume correctly to allow your prospective school principal or school hiring representative to navigate the document better.
-Some prospective teachers will add words to their resume just to hide what they are not skilled in.
-When the school administrator asks them about a particular teaching skill or experience, they may hesitate, and this looks unprofessional.
+Some prospective teachers will add words to their resumes to hide what they are not skilled in.
+When the school administrator asks them about a particular teaching skill or experience, they may hesitate, which looks unprofessional.
 Avoid this by being honest.
 Be prepared to discuss any part of your resume in detail.

 Communicate Top Qualities on Your Resume